Buzzwole Raid Guide – Best Counters, Weakness, CP & Strategy

 • Honchkrow

-• 1 player uses Mega Rayquaza
+• One player runs Mega Rayquaza

 How Candy Boost Helps Catching Pokémon – Focus on Buzzwole